tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 submissiveness, and strong
 self-restraint."[^bednar-meekness]
-Each of these characteristics supports our effectual faith, but I think Elder Uchtdorf's point is that meekness is not just a "nice-to-have" when it comes to faith.
+Each of these characteristics supports our effectual faith, but I think Elder Uchtdorf’s point is that meekness is not just a "nice-to-have" when it comes to faith.
 The ancient prophet Mormon seemed to agree:[^moroni-7:42-43]